-The library at the University of Virginia's College at Wise is a new \$37 million facility featuring 68,000 square feet of space over six floors.
+The library at The University of Virginia's College at Wise is a \$37 million facility featuring 68,000 square feet of space over six floors.
 It provides students with a lively and inviting place for study, research and recreational reading.
 When the College is in session, the library is open seven days a week for a total of 77 1/2 hours.
 In addition to print and online holdings, the new building contains a formal reading room, a special collections area, "Smart Group" classrooms, twelve collaborative study rooms, computers for patron use, wireless connectivity, and 24-hour study spaces.
 The library also houses the Books & Brew Café, serving beverages and sandwiches daily.
+The Multicultural Center, which serves to promote inclusion and engagement for historically underrepresented students, is housed on the 3rd floor and opened in the fall of 2018.